-$D_1$ $R_1$ - Bukovina is currently a representative of the - Impact of touristic studies are required, for identifying the national touristic destinations, but in the absence touristic motivations and preferences of interest, of dividing of studies on this subject it is difficult to prove its the main touristic areas transmitters, of identification of location in the top 5 destinations in Romania; representative touristic flows; - Locally, in terms of rural tourism and preserving - Comparative analysis is needed to avoid competition and traditions (including those of a religious nature), repositioning between tourism destinations on distinct market Bukovina strongly competes with Maramureş; niches; - Positioning the first 5 national destinations - Identification of measures that are to be taken and assumes a diversified material base, specialized highlighting opportunities to encourage two-way flows personnel and enhance of optimal conditions for between sending and receiving areas, on seasonal principle carrying out a quality tourism, elements to which and local specificity; Bukovina is much behind other destinations, such - Strengthening regional brand: Bukovina and local brands: as Transylvania, Bucharest, the Black Sea; Suceava, Sucevița Vatra Dornei, Voroneț, Gura Humorului, - International promotion of the destination is lower Marginea; compared to that undertaken on behalf of other - Enhance the promotion of Bukovina touristic destination on destinations such as: Sibiu, Sighişoara or Braşov internationally; area - Bran in Transylvania or Peleş - Sinaia. - Establishing firm contacts (partnerships) of collaboration with traditional established touristic areas or traditional flow generators touristic countries (Germany, Italy, Scandinavia).
+- Impact of touristic studies are required, for identifying the touristic motivations and preferences of interest, of dividing the main touristic areas transmitters, of identification of representative touristic flows; - Comparative analysis is needed to avoid competition and repositioning between tourism destinations on distinct market niches; - Identification of measures that are to be taken and highlighting opportunities to encourage two-way flows between sending and receiving areas, on seasonal principle and local specificity; - Strengthening regional brand: Bukovina and local brands: Suceava, Sucevița Vatra Dornei, Voroneț, Gura Humorului, Marginea; - Enhance the promotion of Bukovina touristic destination on internationally; - Establishing firm contacts (partnerships) of collaboration with traditional established touristic areas or traditional flow generators touristic countries (Germany, Italy, Scandinavia).

-$A_2$ - Identifying Bukovina as the largest cultural and religious tourism destination in Romania.
+A_2 - Identifying Bukovina as the largest cultural and religious tourism destination in Romania.

-$E_2$ - Bukovina chances to become in the next 5-10 years the most important cultural-religious touristic destination is estimated at around 75%.
-Other touristic destinations which can target the same objective are: Maramureş, Neamţ and possibly northern Oltenia (Horezu Area - Arnota - Bistriţa).
-The notoriety that Bukovina has gained on this market niche gives, at least for now, a leadership status because the area represents the highest concentration of important religious buildings per km in the country.
+E_2 - Bukovina chances to become in the next 5-10 years the most important cultural-religious touristic destination is estimated at around 75%.
+Other touristic destinations which can target the same objective are:

+Maramureş, Neamţ and possibly northern Oltenia (Horezu Area - Arnota - Bistriţa).
+The notoriety that Bukovina has gained on this market niche gives, at least for now, a leadership status because the area represents the highest concentration of important religious buildings per km2 in the country.